 The most appropriate individuals to enact business continuity activities concerning FedLine electronic access are the End User Authorization Contacts (EUACs).
 EUACs are responsible for identification, authentication and notification processes between depository institutions and Federal Reserve Banks.
 To reestablish access to FedLine, an EUAC should contact the CCC at (888) 333-7010, option 1.
 Once connected, the CCC staff will assess each institution’s unique need and provide an appropriate solution to reestablish access.
 If you are unfamiliar with your depository institution’s EUACs, please contact the CCC for assistance in identifying the appropriate individuals.

-Refer to the Federal Reserve Statistical and Structure Reporting Business Continuity section for additional information or contact your Federal Reserve Reporting and Reserves Business Continuity Contact.
+Refer to the Federal Reserve Statistical Reporting Business Continuity section for additional information or contact your Federal Reserve Reporting and Reserves Business Continuity Contact.